SModelS/smodels/docs/manual/source/Tools.rst

 In addition, one can ask that

-* all decays listed in the DECAY block are kinematically allowed, *i.e.* the sum of masses of the decay products may not exceed the mother mass. *NB This check for "illegal decays" is turned off by default.*
+* all decays listed in the DECAY block are kinematically allowed, *i.e.* the sum of masses of the decay products may not exceed the mother mass. *This check for "illegal decays" is turned off by default.*

 If any of the above tests fail (return a negative result), an error message is shown.